bobinsingh/Ad-Click-Prediction-MLOps/README.md

 ## 🌟 Project Overview

-This project implements a complete MLOps pipeline for ad click prediction, incorporating best practices in machine learning operations including automated data pipelines, model training, evaluation, and deployment.
-The system uses MongoDB for data storage, AWS for model registry and deployment, and includes comprehensive CI/CD pipelines.
+This project implements a complete MLOps pipeline for ad click prediction, incorporating best practices in machine learning operations including automated data pipelines, data ingestion, data validation, data transforamtion, model training, evaluation, and deployment.
+The system uses MongoDB for data storage, AWS for model registry and deployment, Data Version Control and Performance tracking, and includes comprehensive CI/CD pipelines.

 ### 🎲 Features Used for Prediction
 - Age